Cécilia Attias

-Cécilia María Sara Isabel Attias (née Ciganer-Albéniz, formerly Martin and Sarkozy; born 12 November 1957) was the second spouse of French president Nicolas Sarkozy until October 2007.
+Cécilia María Sara Isabel Attias (née Ciganer-Albéniz, formerly Martin and Sarközy de Nagy-Bocsa; born 12 November 1957) is a French political advisor and activist who was the spouse of the president of France for a brief period in 2007 as wife of Nicolas Sarkozy.

 Background

 Cecilia Attias was born Cécilia María Sara Isabel Ciganer-Albéniz.
 Her father, André (Aron) Ciganer, was a Moldovan immigrant born in Bălți, Bessarabia in 1898 of Russian-Jewish lineage.
 He left home at the age of 13, just before the First World War.
 Ciganer moved to Paris, where he became a furrier.
-In 1937, he converted to Catholicism and married Spanish-Belgian Diane Albéniz de Swert, a daughter of Alfonso Albéniz Jordana, a Spanish diplomat who played with Real Madrid in the early 1900s. and a Belgian mother.
+In 1937, he converted to Catholicism and married Spanish-Belgian Diane Albéniz de Swert, a daughter of Alfonso Albéniz Jordana, a Spanish diplomat who played with Real Madrid and FC Barcelona in the early 1900s. and a Belgian mother.
 Her maternal great-grandfather was the Spanish composer Isaac Albéniz.

 Cécilia Sarkozy Attias has three older brothers: